EMERGING MARKETS-Latam assets weaken as strong U.S. jobs data raises hawkish Fed bets

 "This could put some pressure on emerging market assets because a lot of EM debt is tied to U.S. rates which could add to interest expenses," added Stovall.

-The recent devaluation of the dollar was mostly on account of less hawkish comments from some officials at the U.S. central bank, regarding its impending cycle of interest rate hikes.
+The reduction in the dollar was mostly on account of less hawkish comments from some officials at the U.S. central bank regarding its impending cycle of interest rate hikes.

-The currency of Latin America's largest economy, Brazil BRBY,BRL= slipped 0.6%, while being on-track to gain for the fourth straight week.
-The real was also the best weekly performer among its Latin American peers.

-Currencies of oil exporters Mexico MXN= and Colombia COP= fell 0.9% and 0.5% respectively.
-Mexico's peso was set to gain 0.5% this week as it tracked strong gains in oil prices.

-Meanwhile, a Reuters poll of market strategists noted that emerging market currencies from countries where central banks have already begun raising rates will outperform the rest.
+Meanwhile, a Reuters poll of market strategists said that emerging market currencies from countries where central banks have already begun raising rates will outperform the rest.

-Chile's outgoing President Sebastian Pinera appointed central bank adviser Rosanna Costa as the monetary policy entity's new president on Thursday, the government said
+Chile's outgoing President Sebastian Pinera appointed central bank adviser Rosanna Costa as its new president on Thursday, the government said.

 Chile's gross domestic product is expected to grow by 3.5% in 2022 from a year earlier, up from a prior forecast of 2.5%, Finance Minister Rodrigo Cerda said.